FEATURE · FULL OFFLINE WORK — MEDICINES WITHOUT INTERNET

 Availability

-Offline mode for medicine administration is currently available in the mojApteczka iOS app (from version 1.7.0).
+Full offline work is currently available in the mojApteczka iOS app: dispensing doses offline since version 1.7.0, and adding, editing, and deleting medicines offline since version 1.9.0.
 The Android version is planned — the same local-queue model will be implemented there in future releases.
 The web version naturally requires a server connection; if you need offline behaviour, use the mobile app.

 How it connects with other features